The below information is correct as of 10th December 2024.

 changes?

-The frequent changes in energy prices over the past two years have been driven by gas prices.
-If you want to become more energy independent long term, find out more about the other services Good Energy offers, including installing solar panels.
+The frequent changes in energy prices over the past few years have been driven by gas prices.
+If you want to become more energy independent long term, find out more about the other tariffs and services Good Energy offers, including installing solar panels.
 Find out more about solar panels.

 I’m struggling to